Logging into the Runtime API¶

 }

-Log in as a Site¶
+Log in as a site client¶

-now logged in as a site client.
+You are now logged in as a site client.